 Just so you know, this post may contain affiliate links.
 This means if you make a purchase through links on this page, Canine Weekly may collect a share of the sale or other compensation.
 As an Amazon Associate, we earn from qualifying purchases.

-Have you recently brought a German Shepherd puppy into your life?
+Have you recently brought an active German Shepherd puppy into your life?
 Maybe you’re thinking about adding one to your family.
 German Shepherds are one of the most popular breeds in the United States, and they’re the cutest fluffballs as puppies.

-Unfortunately, German Shepherds are prone to a lot of health problems.
-Luckily, a good diet and proper nutrition can help prevent or manage many of those health conditions.
+Unfortunately, German Shepherd puppies are prone to develop a lot of health problems as adults.
+Luckily, feeding a good diet and proper nutrition can help prevent or manage many of those health conditions.

-We know you want to give your puppy the best start to life that you can.
+We know you want to give your large breed puppy the best start to life that you can.
 That’s why we’ve created this complete guide on the best food for a German Shepherd puppy.

 German Shepherd puppies have specific dietary requirements.
-Make sure to keep these in mind as you look for a food for your German Shepherd puppy.
+Make sure to keep these in mind as you look for dry dog food.

-As puppies, German Shepherds should eat a diet that is approximately 22% protein and 8% fat.
+German Shepherd puppies should eat a diet that is approximately 22% protein and 8% fat.
 As adults, German Shepherds should have 18% protein and 5% fat.

 What’s the importance of this?
 You might think that more protein is better.
 However, with large dog breeds like German Shepherds, too much protein is actually a bad thing.